Guy Fletcher: Biography

 Following the disbanding of Dire Straits, Fletcher continued his association with band founder Mark Knopfler as a core member of his band after launching his solo career.
 In 2005, Fletcher completed a world tour promoting Knopfler's 2004 solo album, Shangri-La, and in 2006 rounded off the duets tour with Knopfler and Emmylou Harris.
-Fletcher co-produced and played keyboards on his Knopfler's album, Get Lucky, and was again part of his subsequent world tour in 2010.
+Fletcher co-produced and played keyboards on Knopfler's album, Get Lucky, and was again part of his subsequent world tour in 2010.

 Guy Fletcher continues to collaborate with Mark Knopfler to this day.
-In early 2024 Knopfler assembled a supergroup, referred to as Mark Knopfler's Guitar Heroes, to record a new version of "Going Home: Theme of the Local Hero" to support the Teenage Cancer Trust and Teen Cancer America.
+In early 2024, Knopfler assembled a supergroup, referred to as Mark Knopfler's Guitar Heroes, to record a new version of "Going Home: Theme of the Local Hero" to support the Teenage Cancer Trust and Teen Cancer America.
 The two-year project was entirely produced, recorded and mixed by Fletcher and was released on 15 March 2024, featuring contributions from more than sixty musicians.
 Fletcher also co-produced Knopfler's latest album, One Deep River, released in April 2024.

 Solo work

 Fletcher's first solo album, Inamorata, was released on 28 January 2008.
 Knopfler guested as lead guitarist for two tracks, and various musicians who have been associated with Knopfler's band also made appearances.

-Fletcher's second album, Stone, was released in 2009; his third, Natural Selection was released in 2010 with High Roads, being released in 2016.
+Fletcher's second album, Stone, was released in 2009; his third, Natural Selection was released in 2010, with High Roads being released in 2016.

-His latest album, Anomaly, was released 22 April 2022.
+His latest album, Anomaly, was released on 22 April 2022.